undergrad-partner-school

 Retention Rate

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this institution stands at 52%.
+At this academic institution, the proportion of students graduating in six years is 56%.

 Student Body